Produced 2006, aired in U.S. on 10/9/06

 - Come to Gawk:Danny: Why are there so many of your people watching us?Frostbite: It is not every moon that my people get an opportunity to see their leader train one as legendary as you, O Great One.Danny: You mean they're hoping I'll mess up, huh?Frostbite: Indeed.
 These people live in a frozen wasteland — they take their comedy where they can get it.

-- Creepy Monotone: While brainwashed by Undergrowth, Sam speaks in a much more calmer tone.
+- Creepy Monotone: Vegetized Sam speaks in a much calmer, and occasionally seductive tone, only raising her voice whenever Danny rejects her.
 It's quite creepy.

 - Elemental Eye Colors: Danny Phantom's normally ghostly green eyes glow icy blue when he uses his ice powers.